 Mental toughness is what it will take for a novice 14 year old

-Timeframe for a novice 14 year old to catch up on skills
+Time frame for a 14 year old novice soccer player to catch up

 When I say “catch up” I mean for you to make a high school team and contribute with playing time.
 It also depends on what high school you go to.